PCR tests here to stay despite rise in rapid tests, say scientists

 For example, he pointed out that rapid tests are already being used on cruises to nowhere to test passengers prior to embarking.

-"This is far more practical than having passengers go to a clinic a few days before for a PCR test, and reduces the risk of interval infections slipping through... these being infections any time from a little while before going for the PCR test and boarding the ship, which will clearly not be identified by a PCR test."
+"This is far more practical than having passengers go to a clinic a few days before for a PCR test, and reduces the risk of interval infections slipping through... these being infections any time from a little while before going for the PCR test to boarding the ship, which will clearly not be identified by a PCR test," said Prof Cook.

-Prof Fisher added: "Different tests allow us to tailor efforts to the context.
+Prof Fisher said: "Different tests allow us to tailor efforts to the context.
 In some situations speed may be more important, (while) in others it will be accuracy."